Your order will be placed into a queue of other buyers or sellers, and order processing times might be affected by things such as:

 if the investment is in a trading halt

-if the price of an investment doesn’t reach the limit price you have set (or better)
+if the price of an investment doesn’t reach the limit price you've set (or better)

 the liquidity of the investment you’ve placed an order for.